How To Use Pinterest For Business

 - Brand your graphics: Have some continuity in what you do.
 Each image should be branded to your business or theme.

 - Include your web address on your graphics: When people share (re-pin) your graphics anything that you include on the image goes with it!

-- Make sure every web page has a pin-able graphic.
+- Make sure every page on your website has an appealing pinnable image

 - Use tall graphics (800 pixels is perfect): The 800 pixel high image is the one that gets re-pinned most often.

 - Educate rather than sell: When you educate you will create interest.
 When you sell you will turn people off.

 - Use #HashTags: Like Twitter, the hashtag groups like posts together for people searching for your comment.